cdznho/slb_batch2/README.md

 - Description: Sign Language Translator using computer vision
 - Dataset : homemade 7500 pictures of hands position
-- Type of neural network: Convolutional Neural Network with transfer learning from Resnet50 V2 Available on a streamlit app : https://share.streamlit.io/jvesp/sld
+- Type of neural network: Convolutional Neural Network with transfer learning from Resnet50 V2

+Try it out now on the streamlit app : https://share.streamlit.io/dannxs/sld